6 Innovative B2B Email Marketing Examples For 2021

 In this example from Asana we can see that they’ve taken the opportunity to reinforce just how simple it is to use the tool.
 They’re setting the tone for easy-of-use and enthusiastic support.

-The Event Email
+B2B email marketing templates: The Event Email

 An event email, whether it’s for an online or physical event, needs to explain in one email why the event is worth attending.
 This is one of our favorite B2B email marketing campaign examples.

 Here’s an example from emfluence: